-We have registered with the SEC an offering of up to \$5.0 billion in shares of common stock (in any combination of purchases of Class T, Class S, Class D and Class I shares of our common stock), consisting of up to \$4.0 billion in shares in our primary offering and up to \$1.0 billion in shares pursuant to our distribution reinvestment plan (the "Offering").
-The share classes have different upfront selling commissions and ongoing stockholder servicing fees.
-As of December 21, 2018, we satisfied the minimum offering requirement and our board of directors authorized the release of proceeds from escrow.
-We intend to continue selling shares in the Offering on a monthly basis.
+On February 8, 2022, we filed a Registration Statement on Form S-11 (File No. 333-262589) for a second follow-on public offering of up to \$18.0 billion in shares of our common stock (in any combination of purchases of Class T, Class S, Class D and Class I shares of our common stock), consisting of up to \$16.0 billion in shares of common stock in our primary offering and up to \$2.0 billion in shares of common stock pursuant to our distribution reinvestment plan.

-As of March 26, 2021, we had received net proceeds in our Offering of approximately \$2.5 billion from selling an aggregate of 120,404,905 shares of our common stock (consisting of 2,850,070 Class T shares, 61,954,369 Class S shares, 4,699,738 Class D shares, and 50,900,728 Class I shares).
-We have contributed the net proceeds from the Offering to our Operating Partnership in exchange for a corresponding number of Class T, Class S, Class D, and Class I units.
-The Operating Partnership has primarily used the net proceeds to make investments in real estate and real estate-related securities as further described below under "- Portfolio."
+As of March 28, 2022, we had received net proceeds of \$9.8 billion from the sale of our common stock through our public offerings.
+We have contributed the net proceeds from our public offerings to the Operating Partnership in exchange for a corresponding number of Class T, Class S, Class D and Class I units.
+The Operating Partnership has primarily used the net proceeds to make investments in real estate and real estate debt as further described below under "Portfolio."